rueckstiess/mtools/README.md

       -h, --help            show this help message and exit --from FROM           output starting at FROM
       --to TO               output up to TO
-      --word WORDS          only output lines matching any of WORDS --slow                only output lines with query times longer than 1000 ms
+      --shorten [LENGTH]    shortens long lines by cutting characters out of the middle until the length is <= LENGTH (default 200) --scan                only output lines which appear to be table scans (if nscanned>10000 and ratio of nscanned to nreturned>100) --word WORDS          only output lines matching any of WORDS --slow                only output lines with query times longer than 1000 ms